PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 ## Backup and Restore SD Card

-You will need to plug the SD card into your computer.
+Plug the SD card into your computer.

 `/dev/device` refers to the path of the SD card device/disk.
 You will need to adjust it.
 Use `diskutil list` on macOS and `fdisk --list` on Linux.